Getting the Most Out of Auggie

 • "What expectations does this set for you?"

-Why these work: Invite instinctive reactions, don't assume value, leave room for surprise.
+Why: These invite instinctive reactions, don't assume value, and leave room for surprise.

 • "Do you like this?"